 Most running shoes have a drop of 12mm.
 Some of the more minimalist shoes have 0 drops.
 If you choose to run with a shoe with 0 drop, you are asking your achilles tendon and the calf muscle to lengthen lower to the ground.

 In this case, you are putting much more stress on your calf and achilles.
 If you are looking for running shoes for calf support, try going for shoes that have a high drop.
 Thickness in the heel side can reduce the stretch of your calf and achilles tendon need to perform in each stride.
 It can reduce the stress you put onto your calf muscle.

 Arch support system

 Arch support and heel support are the two most important factors when choosing running shoes, especially in the case of ankle, or calf pain.
 You want shoes with maximum comfort and have good shock absorption features.

 A good running shoe takes the load off your foot and joints.
 You’ll still want running shoes that have a good built-in arch support system, even if you often use shoe inserts to support your foot and body.

-Rearfoot and Forefoot Gel Technology Cushioning System – Their rearfoot Gel Technology provides shock absorption, that would otherwise bear by your calf and achilles tendon.
+Rearfoot and Forefoot Gel Technology Cushioning System – Their rearfoot Gel Technology provides shock absorption, that would otherwise bear by your calf and Achilles tendon.

-FlyteFoam Lyte and Propel Technology – This shoe has a lighter midsole compared to other running shoes due to its formulation of using organic nano fibers.
-Other than that, they also use an elastomer compound in its construction to provide better bounce.
+FlyteFoam Lyte and Propel Technology – This shoe has a lighter midsole compared to other running shoes due to its formulation using organic nano fibers.
+Other than that, they also use an elastomer compound in its construction to provide a better bounce.

 - Lightweight Cushioning